Solange Knowles: Public image

-Knowles has always been compared by the media to her sister, Beyoncé, whom she considers one of her role models.
+Knowles is often compared to her sister, Beyoncé, whom she considers one of her role models.
 She has expressed her opinion of the comparison in the lyrics to "God Given Name": "I'm not her and never will be" – which was purposely set as the opening track of Sol-Angel and the Hadley St. Dreams to show their differences.
 In his review for the album, Jody Rosen of Rolling Stone magazine referred to the lyrics as a declaration of independence.
 Beyoncé was unwilling to bring her sister into the recording industry, reasoning that it "involves a lot of pressure".
 Knowles countered by saying, "It's good to have her advice, but we really have different goals".
 In her self-titled album, Beyoncé credits Knowles with the lyric "my sister told me I should speak my mind", as she acknowledges the impact her family has made on her life.

 Knowles has been described as a fashion icon.
 Her knack for bold colors, mixed prints, and retro styles, as well as her knack for glamorous, fashion-forward looks in her music videography and public appearances, has become integral to her current image.
 She has been photographed wearing Alexander Wang, Alexander McQueen, and Chanel.
 The music video for her 2012 single "Losing You" featured a heavy demonstration of the contemporary sartorial movement throughout Africa, La Sape.

 Similarly, her decision to grow her natural hair initially generated strong reactions from the public.
 In a cover interview with Toyin Ojih Odutola for Cultured Magazine, Knowles addressed her shift to minimalist fashion and the response she received from the public, "This idea that black women could not be minimalist, we could not be subtle— we have to be big, we have to be loud, we have to be an explosive presence."

 At the 2017 Glamour Women of the Year awards, Knowles wore a yellow Jean-Paul Gaultier couture gown, with a blonde afro, and was named a Woman of the Year.

 Knowles is an activist for the Black Lives Matter movement.
 After the Charleston church shooting in June 2015, Knowles released a statement posing the following questions: "Where can we be safe?
 Where can we be free?
 Where can we be black?"
 In July 2016, she marched in Baton Rouge, Louisiana in protest of the shooting of Alton Sterling; she also criticized police presence during the march.